About the Footlight Club

 To present the best in non-professional theater to a broad-based audience, and to preserve and maintain Eliot Hall as a community resource.

-Increased membership and audience sizes are evidence that The Footlight Club is once again taking its place among the sisterhood of community theatres.
+Increased membership and audience sizes are evidence that The Footlight Club maintains its place among the sisterhood of community theatres.